-- Short-term - Pain relief, drowsiness, nausea, constipation, euphoria, slowed breathing, death. - Long-term - Increased risk of overdose or addiction if misused. - Other Health-related Issues - Pregnancy: Miscarriage, low birth weight, neonatal abstinence syndrome. - Older adults: higher risk of accidental misuse because many older adults have multiple prescriptions, increasing the risk of drug-drug interactions, and breakdown of drugs slows with age; also, many older adults are treated with prescription medications for pain. - Risk of HIV, hepatitis, and other infectious diseases from shared needles.

-- In Combination with Alcohol - Dangerous slowing of heart rate and breathing leading to coma or death. - Withdrawal Symptoms - Restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, cold flashes with goose bumps ("cold turkey"), leg movements.
+Possible Health Effects Prescription Opioids Short-term Pain relief, drowsiness, nausea, constipation, euphoria, slowed breathing, death.

+Long-term Increased risk of overdose or addiction if misused.
+Other Health-related Issues Pregnancy: Miscarriage, low birth weight, neonatal abstinence syndrome.
+Older adults: higher risk of accidental misuse because many older adults have multiple prescriptions, increasing the risk of drug-drug interactions, and breakdown of drugs slows with age; also, many older adults are treated with prescription medications for pain.
+Risk of HIV, hepatitis, and other infectious diseases from shared needles.
+In Combination with Alcohol Dangerous slowing of heart rate and breathing leading to coma or death.
+Withdrawal Symptoms Restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, cold flashes with goosebumps ("cold turkey"), leg movements.
-Health Risks of Synthetic Cannabinoids:

-- Short-term

-- Increased heart rate; vomiting; agitation; confusion; hallucinations, anxiety, paranoia; increased blood pressure.

-- Long-term

-- Unknown.

-- Other Health-related Issues

-- Use of synthetic cannabinoids has led to an increase in emergency room visits in certain areas.

-- In Combination with Alcohol
+Possible Health Effects of Synthetic Cannabinoids Increased heart rate; vomiting; agitation; confusion; hallucinations, anxiety, paranoia; increased blood pressure.
+Long-term Unknown.
+Other Health-related Issues Use of synthetic cannabinoids has led to an increase in emergency room visits in certain areas.
+In Combination with Alcohol Unknown.
+Withdrawal Symptoms Headaches, anxiety, depression, irritability.

-- Unknown.

-- Withdrawal Symptoms

-- Headaches, anxiety, depression, irritability.

-Health Risks of Tobacco (cigarettes, cigars, hookahs, smokeless tobacco):

-- Short-term

-- Increased blood pressure, breathing, and heart rate.

-- Long-term

-- Greatly increased risk of cancer, especially lung cancer when smoked and oral cancers when chewed; chronic bronchitis; emphysema; heart disease; leukemia; cataracts; pneumonia.
+Possible Health Effects of Tobacco (cigarettes, cigars, hookahs, smokeless tobacco) Short-term Increased blood pressure, breathing, and heart rate.
+Greatly increased risk of cancer, especially lung cancer when smoked and oral cancers when chewed; chronic bronchitis; emphysema; heart disease; leukemia; cataracts; pneumonia.
+Pregnancy: miscarriage, low birth weight, stillbirth, learning and behavior problems.
+In Combination with Alcohol Unknown.
+Withdrawal Symptoms Irritability, attention and sleep problems, depression, increased appetite.

-- Other Health-related Issues

-- Pregnancy: miscarriage, low birth weight, stillbirth, learning and behavior problems.

-- In Combination with Alcohol

-- o Unknown.

-- Withdrawal Symptoms

-- Irritability, attention and sleep problems, depression, increased appetite.

-Health Risks of Counterfeit Drugs:
+Possible Health Effects of Counterfeit Drugs

 The leading cause of death for people in America under the age of 50 is drug overdose.
 A significant portion of overdose deaths are a result of counterfeit drugs that have been spiked with much stronger drugs, such as Fentanyl, an opioid 25 to 40 times stronger than heroin.
 These fake pills may look identical to their genuine counterparts, even though they may have the wrong ingredients, additional ingredients, or contain a potentially lethal drug.
-Counterfeit drugs are not only found on the streets, but are often purchased through seemingly legitimate online pharmacies.
+Counterfeit drugs are not only found on the streets but are often purchased through seemingly legitimate online pharmacies.
 If you buy pills without a prescription, you will not know what drugs or substances you are consuming.

-Health Risks of Designer Drugs:
+Possible Health Effects of Designer Drugs

 Designer drugs, such as Spice and Molly (ecstasy) are made in laboratories with chemical ingredients that vary from lab to lab.
 Most of the chemicals used are labeled "not for human consumption".
 Often, the varying formulas used cause a different effect or reaction than what a person is expecting.
 For example, Spice is often marketed as "synthetic marijuana" but the chemical make up bears no resemblance to marijuana and causes an entirely different effect.
 Spice can increase heart rate and reduce blood flow to the heart, thus raising blood pressure.
 It has been linked to heart attacks and death.
 Individuals who use Spice may experience symptoms of withdrawal and addiction.
 Molly is dangerous as well due to its diverse array of toxic chemicals.
 It may cause a euphoric high, rapid heartbeat, high blood pressure, sweating, and irregular heartbeat.
 These drugs may cause panic attacks and psychosis; after they wear off they may cause deep depression.